BrianPerel/librarySite/README.md

 To run php files in the browser we will use xampp apache as the server host, place all src files into C:/xampp/htdocs folder type http://localhost/(the name of folder in C:/xampp/htdocs/)/index.php

+NOTE: If you use an adblocker extension in your browser it may cause error for when rendering the google maps piece of the page